freesewing/freesewing/markdown/dev/training/git/en.md

 and put in whatever just to make git happy.

-There have been efforts to create rules for commit messages that people should adhere too, such as the *Conventional Commits* specification which you can read about at [conventionalcommits.org](https://www.conventionalcommits.org/).
+There have been efforts to create rules for commit messages that people should adhere to, such as the *Conventional Commits* specification which you can read about at [conventionalcommits.org](https://www.conventionalcommits.org/).
 But at the end of the day, how you write your commit messages depends a lot on context.
 Is it a project you work on alone, or do you work together with